msm-faraj/Destiny/README.md

 [] - app-client-cnt /
 [] - app-server-cnt /
 [] - app-postgres-cnt /
-3.data going to be saved in "destiny_postgres_db" volume
+3.data going to be saved in "destiny_db" volume